imazen/slimmage/test/spec_sheet.md

     - .jpegQuality
     - .jpegRetinaQuality
     - .maxWidth
-- ??
-Defer 'onload' to spy on methods, called by 'onload'?
 - ?? wrap event listeners in a '#init' method
 - window.slimmage.readyCallback is, in fact, called.
 - window.slimmage.adjustImageParameters is, in fact, called.